devchon2/Tiny-modale/README.md

 # English version

-# tinymodale - A React Modal Component
+# Tiny-modale-react - A React Modal Component
 ### version 0.1.0

 ## Overview

-`tinymodale` is a versatile React modal component with customizable animations and style properties.
+`Tiny-Modale-React` is a versatile React modal component with customizable animations and style properties.
 Utilizing `styled-components` for styling, it offers a flexible solution for integrating modals into React applications.
 This component is designed to be easily adaptable to a variety of use cases, ensuring seamless integration and enhanced user experience.

 ## Features